Security Industry Training

 Security Technicians, Security Consultants and Private Investigators

 The PSPLA works to ensure that all people working in the security industry have the proper skills to undertake the categories of work they are licensed for.
 To work as a private investigator, security technician or security consultant, you must show that you are either:

 - getting training

-You need to supply evidence to support your application for each of these classes of work.
-Evidence of competency for these classes has been required since July 2016 so even if you already hold a licence or certificate, if it was issued before July 2016 you will be asked to supply evidence.
+You need to supply evidence to support your application for each of these classes or work.
+Evidence of competency for these classes has been required since July 2016 so even if you already hold a licence or certificate, if it was issued before July 2016 you will be asked to provide evidence.
 You will only need to supply this evidence once.
-Next time you renew your licence, the Authority will already have it on file.
+Next time you renew your licence, the PSPLA will already have it on file.

-Security Consultants – New Zealand Security Association Consultant Certificate of Competence
+- Security Consultants – Security Consultant Certificate of Competence

-Security Technicans – Evidence that you are an accredited member of the New Zealand Security Association
+- Security Technicians – evidence that you are an accredited member of the New Zealand Security Association

-Private Investigator – Evidence that you are an accredited member of the New Zealand Security Association
+- Private Investigators – evidence that you are an accredited member of the New Zealand Security Association

 The course consists of three modules and five assessments: